 2. Then, add broth and non-dairy milk, and bring to a boil.
 Once it boils, remove from heat and add mustard greens and 4 cups of spinach.
 Stir until it wilts.
 Add the greens mixture and the white beans to a blender and blend until smooth.

 3. Dump the contents of the blender back into the pot, and stir in lemon juice, dijon mustard, and the remaining 4 cups of spinach.
-Taste, adjust seasonings, and serve.
+Taste, adjust seasonings (more lemon juice? bit more dijon?), and serve.